AmaralOne/CustomerApi/README.md

 ## I'm Flávio Amaral!

-<p>This API was developed in Node.js with Typscript.
-Using the Express framework.
-MongoDb Local was used as the database to persist  the datas.</p>
+<p>This API was developed in Node.js with Typscript, using the Express framework and MongoDb Local was used as the database to persist  the data.</p>

 This Api manages Customer.